everythingdata-ai/everythingdata-ai.github.io/_posts/2025-02-11-the-future-is-sql.md

 ![image](https://github.com/user-attachments/assets/ea6adf15-304f-42b0-9f73-fdaf63252270)

 And last but not least, the topic of the "The future is SQL" lecture : [BigFunctions](https://unytics.io/bigfunctions/) is a tool that helps you supercharge BigQuery with powerful functions.
+From refreshing your Power BI to report to sending messages on Slack, BigFunctions brings over 150 functionalities directly to your BigQuery without installation.
+"BigQuery, BigFunctions and dbt is all you need"

 ### The SQL-data stack